apache/infrastructure-website/content/pages/cwiki.md

   - The list of pages you are watching appears, and you can remove those you no longer want to watch.

 ## FAQs ##

+**Can anyone add to a page?** As noted above, editing a page is restricted to people who have submitted a signed CLA to the ASF.
+This is to make clear that the individual intends to contribute the copyright on the documentation to the ASF.

+However, your cwiki space supports comments, and any logged-in page visitor can add suggestions or ask questions.

+**What if the site is down?** If the cwiki is down, first check the <a href="http://monitoring.apache.org/status/" target="_blank">ASF Public Network Status page</a>.
+If the service seems to be down, but Monitoring reports it as OK, then please email `infra@` or post a Jira ticket.

+If the Monitoring status shows that the service is offline, then the appropriate people have already been contacted.
+If the service stays offline for 24 hours, then please file a Jira ticket.

+**Is the cwiki backed up?** Yes, we store backups of the cwiki so we can restore all content if something bad crashes the wiki.